Luxury Vinyl Flooring

 Rich-Looking Plank and Tile Designs

-With LVT, the design options are abundant.
-Most tiles include beveled edges and come in a variety of shapes and sizes.
+With luxury vinyl waterproof flooring the design options are abundant.
+Most LVP floors include beveled edges and come in a variety of shapes and sizes.
 Wood planks can be three to four feet long, and tiles are available in very large squares.
 Tiles can be laid with grout, for a more authentic stone or tile look, or without grout for a sleeker, seamless look.
 Wood looks include rich colors, finishes, and textures, such as handscraping, for more realism.
 Many LVT manufacturers also offer design strips and borders for even more customization in creating truly unique designer looks.

 Essentially, luxury vinyl tiles and planks combine the best of design and technology to create realistic-looking products that are much easier to maintain and often much less expensive than the natural materials they replicate.
 Here are just a few more of the benefits of LVT.